4 Important Steps to Crafting a Powerful B2B Point of View

-92% of consumers want communication to feel like a story.
+• 92% of consumers yearn for communication that unfolds like a story.

 Why Point of View is Important

 Concert Genetics is a great example of a healthcare technology company with a powerful POV.
-Precision medicine refers to disease treatment and prevention which takes into account the unique genetic makeup of each patient.
+Precision medicine refers to disease treatment and prevention which considers each patient’s unique genetic makeup.
 It is an incredibly exciting frontier in healthcare.
-Genetics is extraordinarily complex to begin with but, with over 65,000 different tests in existence and on average 10 new tests entering the market daily, the rapid rate of growth in the genetic testing market makes it impossible for clinicians to keep up with best available testing options and equally impossible for payers to have an informed view of what tests they should authorize.
-Disconnected tracking systems across test selection, ordering, billing and payment further muddle the data and risk compromising patient care.
+Genetics is extraordinarily complex to begin with but with over 65,000 different tests in existence and, on average 10 new tests entering the market daily, the rapid rate of growth in the genetic testing market makes it impossible for clinicians to keep up with the best available testing options and equally impossible for payers to have an informed view of what tests they should authorize.
+Disconnected tracking systems across test selection, ordering, billing, and payment further muddle the data and risk compromising patient care.

 The Concert team is made up of industry experts who have watched the genetics industry grow and have experienced these issues firsthand.
 Their unique point of view starts with their name.
 A “concert” is a collection of different contributors joining together to create something that would not be possible on their own.
 That idea is central to Concert’s mission:

-To provide tools that connect, unify and simplify the world of genetic testing.
+To provide tools that connect, unify, and simplify genetic testing.

-A strong point of view leverages a unique perspective on the problem facing the market and then facilitates a clear path to the solution in a way that surprises and delights.
+That’s what a strong point of view does: it leverages a unique perspective on the problem facing the market, and then facilitates a clear path to the solution in a way that surprises and delights.

 Here are four tips for establishing a strong point of view: